temporalio/edu-appdatasec-go-code/exercises/custom-converter/README.md

    explicitly enable encoding these common attributes on failures.
 If your errors might contain sensitive information, you can encrypt the message and stack trace by configuring the default Failure Converter to use your encoded attributes, in which case it moves your `message` and `stack_trace` fields to a Payload that's run through your codec.
 To do this, you can override the default Failure Converter with a single additional parameter, `EncodeCommonAttributes: true`.
 Make this change to `client.Dial()` where it is used in both `starter/main.go` and `worker/main.go`, as you did before.
+   You will also need to import `go.temporal.io/sdk/temporal` into these files.
 2. To test your Failure Converter, change your Workflow to return an artificial error.
 Change the `ExecuteActivity` call to throw an error where there isn't one, like so: